arthurborgesdev/arthurborgesdev/README.md

 ## Misc

-I love almost all kinds of music, except "Xitãozinho e Xororó".
+I love almost all kinds of music.
 When I had the time, I will for sure spend time learning and mastering the Melodica!

 One of my side projects is to build a digital synthesizer using a NES CPU!!